Concrete Patio Restoration

 Sunken or Uneven Concrete Slabs

-A common concrete issue with large patio slabs is settling that creates uneven surfaces.
-Often patios are added as an afterthought and the yard may not have been prepared for proper stormwater drainage.
-Downspouts discharge stormwater directly onto the patio and eroding away the fill under the slab.
+A common issue with large patio slabs is settling, which creates an uneven concrete surface.
+Often, patios are added as an afterthought, and the yard may not have been prepared for proper stormwater drainage.
+Downspouts discharge stormwater directly onto the patio, washing away the fill beneath the slab.

-Not only is this unsightly, but it can create a tripping hazard and force water toward the foundation of the house instead of away.
-It is important to address drainage problems early to prevent major foundation damage.
-If unsupported, the concrete slab can also develop significant cracks that will eventually require replacement.
+Not only is this unsightly, but it creates a tripping hazard and may direct water toward your foundation instead of away from it.
+Addressing drainage problems early helps prevent major foundation damage.
+If left unsupported, the existing concrete slab can develop large cracks, eventually requiring complete replacement.

-If this problem seems unsurmountable to you, take heart—solving this problem is a lot easier than you might think.
-Modern materials and advanced application equipment can fix the problem quickly and at a fraction of the cost of replacement.
-Small holes are drilled through the concrete slab and high-density polyurethane foam is injected under the slab where it expands to fill the void and bring the slab to its original position.
-The injection holes are filled, and the concrete surface restored for a seamless appearance.
-The polyurethane foam retains its shape and will neither shrink nor erode away.
-The repair process takes only few hours, and the results are remarkable.
+If this seems like a big problem, take heart—it’s easier to solve than you might think.
+Modern materials and advanced application methods can fix it quickly and for a fraction of the cost of a new patio.
+Small holes are drilled through the existing concrete surface, and high-density polyurethane foam is injected underneath.
+This foam expands to fix cracks, fill voids, and lift the slab back to its original position.
+The injection holes are patched, and the patio surface is restored for a seamless look.
+Plus, the foam won’t shrink or erode over time, making it a lasting solution.
+The installation process takes just a few hours, with remarkable results.

 Stained or Dirty Surfaces